Travis Etienne: 2019 season

 Etienne started his junior year at Clemson with a career-high 205 yards and three touchdowns in the first game of the season.
 He bested this in a November 2 game against Wofford, when he ran for 212 yards and two touchdowns on just 9 attempts (23.6 yards per attempt).
 He became the first Clemson running back to have three career 200-yard games.
 At the conclusion of the regular season, Etienne was named ACC Player of the Year, ACC Offensive Player of the Year, and first-team All-ACC; all for the second consecutive year.
 He is the first Clemson player to win consecutive ACC Player of the Year awards since Steve Fuller in 1977–78.
 Etienne ended his junior season with 1,614 rushing yards and an ACC-leading 19 rushing touchdowns.
 His 7.8 yards-per-carry were second most in FBS.
 In the Fiesta Bowl, he caught the game winning touchdown with 1:49 left in the game, running it in from 34 yards.
+Following the season, he was named a consensus second-team All-American.

 Despite projections that Etienne would enter the 2020 NFL draft, he announced on January 17, 2020, that he would return to Clemson for his senior year.